--c, --console, --nowindowed Open a console window for standard i/o (default)

-- -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
+- -c, --console, --nowindowed Open a console window for standard i/o (default).
+On Windows this option will have no effect if the first script is a '.pyw' file. - -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
 On Mac OS X this also triggers building an OS X .app bundle.
+On Windows this option will be set if the first script is a '.pyw' file.
 This option is ignored in NIX systems. - -i <FILE.ico or FILE.exe,ID or FILE.icns>, --icon <FILE.ico or FILE.exe,ID or FILE.icns> FILE.ico: apply that icon to a Windows executable.
-FILE.exe,ID, extract the - icon with ID from an exe.
+FILE.exe,ID, extract the icon with ID from an exe.
 FILE.icns: apply the icon to the .app bundle on Mac OS X